-FORM 10-Q

-(Mark One) Ň QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2022

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Commission File Number: 001-40926

-Vivid Seats Inc.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or other jurisdiction of incorporation or organization) 111 N. Canal Street 86-3355184 (I.R.S.
-Employer Identification No.) Suite 800 Chicago, Illinois 60606 (Address of principal executive offices) (Zip Code) (312) 291-9966 Registrant's telephone number, including area code Securities registered pursuant to Section 12(b) of the Act: - Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.0001 per share SEAT The Nasdag Stock Market LLC - Warrants to purchase one share of Class A common stock SEATW The Nasdag Stock Market LLC

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗌 No 🗵

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+FORM 10-Q (Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2022 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number: 001-40926 Vivid Seats Inc. (Exact Name of Registrant as Specified in its Charter) 86-3355184 Delaware (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 111 N. Canal Street Suite 800 Chicago, Illinois 60606 (Address of principal executive offices) (Zip Code) (312) 291-9966 Registrant's telephone number, including area code Securities registered pursuant to Section 12(b) of the Act: Trading Name of each exchange on which registered Title of each class Symbol(s) Class A common stock, par value \$0.0001 per share SEAT The Nasdaq Stock Market LLC Warrants to purchase one share of Class A common stock SEATW The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗆 No 🗵 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company

-Emerging growth company
+Large accelerated filer Accelerated filer Non-accelerated filer X Smaller reporting company X Emerging growth company